International Investment Initiative (I3) Fund

-The International Investment Initiative (I3) fund aims to support the scaling up of existing strategically significant, internationally collaborative research relationships between English HEIs (HEIs) and universities and research organisations outside the UK.
-To scale up existing collaborations, the scheme focusses on HEIs that can demonstrate existing research excellence, strategic alignment with partners, and evidence of an existing productive collaboration.
+The International Investment Initiative (I3) fund aims to support the scaling up of existing strategically significant, internationally collaborative research relationships between English HEPs and universities and research organisations outside the UK.
+To scale up existing collaborations, the scheme focuses on HEPs that can demonstrate existing research excellence, strategic alignment with partners, and evidence of an existing productive collaboration.

 - Increase the scale and impact of existing international research collaborations that are based on excellent research

-- Strengthen the contribution of international collaborations involving English HEIs to our society, pushing the frontiers of human knowledge, delivering economic impact and creating social impact by supporting communities to become enriched, healthier, more resilient and sustainable
+- Strengthen the contribution of international collaborations involving English HEPs to our society, pushing the frontiers of human knowledge, delivering economic impact and creating societal impact by supporting communities to become enriched, healthier, resilient and sustainable

 - Contribute towards the delivery of government strategy, including the Industrial Strategy, by supporting sustained improvements in institutional capacity and capability in England.